SyneRBI/SIRF-Exercises/INSTALL.md

 adjusting the path to where you want to install the SIRF-Exercises of course.

 You will need to install the additional Python dependencies needed for the exercises.
+This includes a Jupyter notebook server.
 If you've installed SIRF using a `conda` python environment, we recommend

     conda env update -n <your_env_name> --file environment.yml